nastyh/GridSearchHelper/README.md

  ## Table of Content
  1. Summary
  2. Installation
- 3. Available functions
+ 3. Supported functions and parameters
- 4. Use case
+ 4. Traditional and optimized used cases

 ## 1. Summary